kstenschke/tictac-track/README.md

 -----------------

 * For every command there is also a 1 or 2 letter shortcut.
-* For every command there is a help topic with more detailed information and usage examples.
+* For every command there is a help topic with more detailed information and various usage examples.
   Example: More detailed help on the "start" command is display via: ./tsp h s